But horse chestnut trees are actually amazing for kids to observe all year round.

 The horse chestnut tree gets cleverer still.

-When the blossom emerges – in April in London – from the individual buds on the flower structure, it’s white but yellow in the middle.
+When the blossom emerges – in April in our lovely local London park – from the individual buds on the flower structure, it’s white but yellow in the middle.

 To help that happen, the horse chestnut blossom centre turns from yellow to pink once pollinated, so the bees and all their friends don’t waste time on already pollinated flowers!